bryantpq/configs/README.md

-# configs
-You already know <br />

-Issues has a list of things I want to implement... someday
+Check issues for a list of things I want to implement... someday